nullstare/ReiLua/API.md

 ---

-> success = RL.SetShapesTexture( Texture2D texture, Rectangle source )
+> RL.SetShapesTexture( Texture texture, Rectangle source )

 Set texture and rectangle to be used on shapes drawing
 NOTE: It can be useful when using basic shapes and one single font, defining a font char white rectangle would allow drawing everything in a single draw call

-- Failure return false
-- Success return true

 ---